mvigneshvikee/BCS-Training-June-2025/Day_01/01_notes.md

 ## Shortcut

-- `!<tab>` -- Boiler code plate
+- `!  + <tab>` -- Boiler code plate in html
-- `ctr/`    - Command
+- `ctr + /`    - Command
  Ctrl + Shift + D to duplicate the current line
 <>

 ## javascript
 - JavaScript is a dynamically typed language, which means it automatically determines the data type of a variable at runtime based on the value assigned to it, rather than requiring explicit type declarations during variable declaration.

-creating a variable is declaration two bottom values - undefined and null typeof() always returns string type value
+- creating a variable is declaration
+ - two bottom values - undefined and null
+ - typeof() always returns string type value

 ## DataTypes
 ### Primitive datatypes
- number
- string
+- string
- boolean
+- boolean
+- number
- undefined
+- undefined

 ### NOn Primitieve Datatypes or Reference Datatypes
- objects
+ - objects
- functions
+ - functions

  ## overloaded operator ( + )